Shoes01/7DRL-2019/ROAD_MAP.md

 > What about when the direction chosen is not legal?
 > Still on cooldown?

-The targeting logic may reach outside the game_map index

 ### GAME STATE MACHINE

 [Player_Turn]   >>> is killed   >>> [Player_Dead]